-Long-term support and services include any kind of assistance that helps a person who cannot help themselves due to a cognitive, physical, or chronic health condition.
+Long-term support and services include any kind of assistance that helps a person who cannot help themselves due to cognitive, physical, or chronic health conditions.

 These services include instrumental activities of daily living such as eating, bathing, and getting dress.